Setup DNS Server 2016 2019 in Azure/AWS/GCP

-To setup a DNS server in Azure, AWS or GCP, the quickest and easiest way is to use our IaaS DNS virtual machine offering from the cloud marketplaces.
-Our virtual machine comes pre configured as a DNS server 2016 and a 2019 DNS server.
+To setup and install a Windows DNS server in the cloud on Azure, AWS or Google GCP, the quickest and easiest way is to use our IaaS DNS virtual machine offering from the cloud marketplaces.
+Our virtual machine comes pre configured as a Windows DNS server on Windows Server 2022, 2019 or 2016 DNS server.
 Click any of the deployment buttons below to deploy to your preferred cloud provider.

 Once you have deployed our DNS server, the first step is to RDP into the new instance once it has fully booted up.
 The following links explain how to connect the VM once it has finished being deployed: